 When most people think of tummy tucks, they envision a surgeon using a hose to suck out all of their extra fat around their middle and then somehow smoothing out the skin so they can be skinny once again.
 This is a very broad generalization of how a tummy tuck is performed; in fact, this procedure requires a great deal of finesse and care on the part of the surgeon.
 It is also not generally known that tummy tucks do not necessarily involve operating on the entire abdominal region.
-As a patient, you have multiple tummy tuck options based on your specific needs.
+You have multiple tummy tuck options at my Boston plastic surgery practice based on your specific needs.

 Areas of the Abdomen